 These are just a few of the cornerstones of Westmeath’s cultural and artistic scene, offering a number of events and longer-term initiatives you have to check out as Ireland embraces its creative and artistic prowess as part of the government led Creative Ireland initiative.

 Westmeath, after all, is the home of renowned Irish tenor John McCormack and celebrated authors as diverse as Oliver Goldsmith and JP Donleavy.

 Since opening in 2012, the Luan Gallery has showcased top visual artists in Athlone.
-This summer, throughout July and August, the gallery is presenting two exhibitions side by side.
+Starting in July and August, the gallery is presenting two exhibitions side by side.
 ‘Luma’ by Helen Mac Mahon is featured in the New and River Gallery spaces while ‘Encounters’ by Mario Sughi is shown in the Library Gallery.
 The gallery also offers creative workshops for children.

 Dean Crowe-Arts Ability Pilot

 This initiative seeks - with the support of Creative Ireland - to promote collaboration between members of the arts community, Dean Crowe Theatre and disability service providers within the community.
 It will be offered from September 2017 as a structured program within the Dean Crowe Theatre engaging experienced facilitators delivering weekly workshops in dance and theater culminating in a performance.

 This grand old estate located outside the town of Mullingar promoted Westmeath’s history and culture with tours and a range of events year round.
 Walk the grounds and gardens or explore the history of the Rochfort family.
 The Life Festival, one of Ireland’s most popular electronic music festivals, will be back in 2018.